 |10||“You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor.”
 (Ex.
 20:17)||“Put to death, therefore, whatever belongs to your earthly nature: sexual immorality, impurity, lust, evil desires and greed, which is idolatry.”
 (Colossians 3:5)|

 * Christians don’t agree on how to apply the 4th commandments today.
-Some believe Christians should obey the directive like the Jews did.
+Some believe Christians should obey the directive as the Jews did.
 Others believe that the Sabbath is the only commandment not reiterated in the New Testament.

 Isn’t the Sabbath mentioned in the New Testament?
 Yes, however, this view argues that the Sabbath is mentioned in the New Testament, in Gospel narratives and in the letters of the Apostle Paul, but neither obligates Christians to adhere to it in the same way Jews did.
 Many see verses like Colossians 2:16 (above) releasing Christians from prior obligations to the commandment.